 The good news is building a scalable insider threat program is not out of reach.
-For our part, Pathfynder experts have successfully architected insider threat programs companies of all sizes, including a Fortune 50.
+For our part, Pathfynder experts have successfully architected insider threat programs for companies of all sizes, including a Fortune 50.
 We have a proven solution to grow insider threat programs based on different company needs and situations.

-Our approach is tech-driven, replacing highly manual processes with proprietary machine learning algorithms and automated playbooks.
+Our approach is tech-driven, replacing highly manual processes with proprietary machine-learning algorithms and automated playbooks.
 Over time, this approach dramatically reduces labor hours and increases the program’s effectiveness.

 The threat from insiders isn’t going away anytime soon.
 Like the Greek traitor Ephialtes, someone inside your company—by negligence or malice—will expose critical assets one day.